Helping Children and Families Navigate Life

 The youth set career goals for short and long term.
 They also learned how to lay out a plan for their success and then follow through with it.
 They went shopping for an interview outfit, gift certificates for participation in the activities and certificates of completion of the course.
 By the end of the week the youth gained confidence and felt empowered about their future.

 Compass exists to help children and families navigate life by guiding, building and restoring families.
-If you are interested in learning more about Compass contact Savannah Lyon, Director of Engagement and Promotions at Savannah@COMPASSnebraska.org or 308-237-4085.
+If you are interested in learning more about Compass contact Kelley Mast, Director of Engagement and Promotions at Kelley@COMPASSnebraska.org or 308-237-4085.

 Leave A Comment